Thich Nhat Hanh – Zen Master: “is mindfulness being corrupted by business and finance?

 SACRIFICING YOUR HEALTH TO MAKE MONEY

-Please read these prophetic words - of course we all have to work to live and to look after our families - but, its so true isn’t it - we all strive to do well in life - to do better - to have a bigger home or a better car and a better standard of living.
+Please read these prophetic words - of course we all have to work to live and to look after our families – but it’s so true, isn’t it? - we all strive to do well in life - to do better - to have a bigger home or a better car and a better standard of living.
 We work around the clock often at the expense of our health and effect on our families.
-Please think about the Dalai Lama’s wise words - its about finding a balance in our lives thanks.
+Please think about the Dalai Lama’s wise words – it’s about finding a balance to our lives thanks.

 There is a real dichotomy in today's hectic world.
 How do you balance the need to do well - get on in our work - get promotion - make money - deal with ambition - look after our families - make enough money so that we don't have to worry about the future - pay for our children's education - the list of "wants" is endless isn't it?